Wolf Creek (franchise): Wolf Creek 2 (2013)

-Wolf Creek: Legacy (2026)
+Wolf Creek: Legacy (2027)

 In August 2024, it was announced that a third film, titled Wolf Creek: Legacy, was in development, with John Jarratt reprising the central villainous role as Mick Taylor / The Outback Killer.
 Directed by Sean Lahiff with a script written by Duncan Samarasinghe, the plot will centre around a family of American tourists who unintentionally find themselves in Mick Taylor's hunting grounds.
-After the parents sacrifice themselves in attempting to dissuade his pursuits, the children find themselves alone traversing the vast Australian outback alone while they are being hunted by a murderous serial killer.
+After the parents sacrifice themselves attempting to dissuade his pursuits, the children find themselves traversing the vast Australian outback alone while they are being hunted by a murderous serial killer.
 Franchise creator Greg McLean will serve as producer, alongside Jeremy Bolt, Kristian Moliere, and Bianca Martino.

 By February 2025, Cineverse and Bloody Disgusting had joined the production as distributing companies for the North American release.
-Principal photography was announced to commence later in the same year, while release was set for fall of 2026.
+Principal photography was announced to commence later in the same year, while release was set for late 2026.
 Jay Ryan and Laura Gordon joined the cast in undisclosed roles.